 If you’d like to learn more about the Paramedic program, we’d love to talk with you.
 We’re here to answer any questions and guide you through our application process step-by-step.
 Send us your contact information, and we’ll help you get started right away!

 The Paramedic technical diploma from Madison College provides the educational background and training for careers in emergency medical services, hospitals, private ambulance services and community para-medicine.
 Occupational experience and continuing education provide the paramedic with opportunities to serve as EMS managers and instructors.

-The embedded technical diploma gives you the opportunity to secure employment (“job out”) and to begin serving local communities, hospitals, and other institutions or industries which require the skills of a paramedic.
-You can do this while continuing your education later in the Paramedic associate degree program.
+The embedded technical diploma gives you the opportunity to secure employment and serve your local communities, hospitals, and other institutions or industries which require the skills of a paramedic.
+You can do this while continuing your education later in the Paramedic Technician associate degree program.

 Students in the Paramedic program may attend full or part time.

-Full-time cohort meets Tuesday/Thursday 8 a.m. - 4:30 p.m., with lab on Monday or Friday plus clinical hours.
+Full-time cohort meets Tuesdays and Thursdays 8 am - 4:30 pm.
+Students will be assigned a lab session on either Mondays or Fridays in addition to their clinical hours.
 This program spans one year, including fall, spring and summer semesters.
 Students in this cohort attend full time.

 You must complete a Background Information Disclosure and Criminal History Check (CHC) prior to placement in the field.
 Information obtained from the CHC may affect your ability to secure a WI EMS Training Permit.
 Under no circumstances are students assigned to the clinical area until all requirements are met.